interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ### MaxFulfillmentLength {#threshold-sha-256-condition-type-maxfulfillmentlength}

-The maxFulfillmentLength is sum of the maxFulfillmentLength of all sub-conditions and sub-fulfillments.
+The maxFulfillmentLength is the sum of the maxFulfillmentLength of all sub-conditions and sub-fulfillments.

 ### Fulfillment Format {#threshold-sha-256-condition-type-fulfillment}

     ThresholdSha256FulfillmentPayload ::= SEQUENCE {
-      threshold INTEGER (0..255),
+      threshold INTEGER (1..255),
       subfulfillments SEQUENCE OF Fulfillment
       subconditions SEQUENCE OF Condition
     }